GluuFederation/docs-oxd-prod/3.0.1/sources/protocol/index.md

 #### Update site registration

-API used to update a current registration.
+The `update_site_registration` API can be used to update information about a website or application that has already been registered with the OP.

 Request:

 ```json